SueRtx/project3-neighborhood/README.md

 Test 9: "It should tell the user to enter a number if nothing was entered.."
 Code: neighborhood("  ");
-Expected Output:"Enter a positive number!"
+Expected Output: "Enter a positive number!"